Late-time Evolution and Instabilities of Tidal Disruption Disks: Comparisons to Previous Work

 The other models in Figure~\ref{fig:comparison} explore what happens as we change the model parameters away from the fiducial values used by \citet{Shen14}.
 First, we use OPAL opacities rather than strictly electron scattering (red dashed lines).
 The evolution is mostly the same, with the main differences being the late-time radius and an increased $\dot{M}$ during the low state.
 Next, we increase the viscosity to $\alpha=0.1$ and use the analytic opacity from Equation~(\ref{eq:opacity}) (green dot-dashed lines).
 The higher viscosity makes the disk evolve more quickly, increasing the disk radius at early times and then causing the disk to go through multiple cycles of low and then high states for a few years until $\dot{M}_{\rm fb} \lesssim \dot{M}$.
 We note that such cycles were also seen in a subset of models explored by \citet{Shen14}, although this was not the focus on their work.
 Finally, we use $\alpha=0.1$ with the full OPAL opacities (purple dotted line).
 Although the high states now appear at different times in comparison to the previous model, the evolution is qualitatively similar.
-An interesting detail is that with the OPAL opacities $\dot{M}$ is slightly larger as is rises toward a high state, which will prove important when discussing late-time UV emission from TDE disks.
+An interesting detail is that with the OPAL opacities $\dot{M}$ is slightly larger as it rises toward a high state.

 To further explore the differences between these models, we plot them as a function of $\Sigma$ and $T$ in Figure~\ref{fig:comparison_sigma_temp}.
 This helps us better focus on how the different models evolve through the thermal instability (as seen from Figure~\ref{fig:sigma_temp_diagram}).
 Initially, all four models start with a similar $\Sigma$ and $T$ at the top-right corner of the plot, and then evolve toward the bottom left.
 (Unlike in Figure~\ref{fig:sigma_temp_diagram}, these models start at high accretion rates because of the large initial disk mass that is assumed.)
 The lower $\alpha$ models (blue solid and red dashed lines) hit the instability at larger $\Sigma$ and $T$ (but not necessarily earlier in time since the viscous time is also controlled by $\alpha$), and quickly drop to the low state.
 They then climb to the right due to continued feeding from fallback accretion, but they never gain quite enough mass to transition back to the high state and instead eventually trace back toward the left again.
 One can see that the increased OPAL opacities dramatically raises the position of the low state for these models.